syncfusion-content/asp.net-core-docs/aspnet-core/RadialMenu/Item-Customization.md

 {% endhighlight %}

-Finaly add the following in your styles section,
+Finally add the following in your styles section,

 {% highlight css %}